Omaha Beach: Terrain and defenses

-The coastline of Normandy was divided into sixteen sectors, which were assigned code names using a spelling alphabet—from Able, west of Omaha, to Roger on the east flank of Sword.
+The coastline of Normandy was divided into sixteen sectors, which were assigned code names using a spelling-alphabet - from Able, west of Omaha, to Roger on the east flank of Sword.
 The area of beach that would become Omaha was originally designated X-Ray, from the phonetic alphabet of the day; the name was changed on 3 March 1944.
 The names of both Omaha and Utah were probably suggested by Omar Bradley, as two privates fitting out his London headquarters were from Omaha, Nebraska (Gayle Eyler) and Provo, Utah; they were not named after the corps commanders, who were from Virginia (Gerow) and Louisiana (Collins).
 Eight further sectors were added when the invasion was extended to include Utah on the Cotentin Peninsula.
-Sectors were further subdivided into beaches identified by the colors Green, Red, and White, corresponding to the coloured lights used on naval craft to designate the left hand, amidships, and right hand sides.
+Sectors were divided into beaches identified by the colors Red, White and Green, corresponding to the colored lights used on naval craft to designate the port (left), amidships, and starboard (right) sides.

 Omaha was bounded at either end by large rocky cliffs.
 The crescent-shaped beach presented a gently sloping tidal area averaging 300 m between low and high-water marks.
 Above the tide line was a bank of shingle 2.5 m high and up to 15 m wide in places.
 At the western end, the shingle bank rested against a stone (further east becoming wood) sea wall which ranged from 1.5–4 m in height.
 For the remaining two thirds of the beach after the seawall ended, the shingle lay against a low sand embankment.
 Behind the sand embankment and sea wall was a level shelf of sand, narrow at either end and extending up to 200 m inland in the center, and behind that rose steep escarpments or bluffs 30–50 m high, which dominated the whole beach and were cut into by small wooded valleys or draws at five points along the beach, codenamed west to east D-1, D-3, E-1, E-3 and F-1.